Konkuk University: Konkuk University Museum

 Established in 1963, Konkuk University Museum features 4,532 historical artifacts, including Dongguk Jeongun, one of the National Treasures of South Korea.
 The museum originated in Nagwon-dong, Jongno-gu, and in 1985 moved to the Sanghuh Memorial Hall, the building in which the Chosun School of Politics was founded.
 The museum is open to the public, and special lectures on Korean history and culture are given throughout the year.

 Sanghuh Memorial Library

 Sanghuh Memorial Library serves as Konkuk University's main library.
 Opened in 1989, it was the largest library in Asia at the time.
 As of February 2014, the library had more than 900,000 Korean books and 200,000 foreign language books.
 Six reading rooms with about 2,200 seats are available, and a reading room on the third floor of the library is open 24 hours a day.
-The library has interlibrary loan agreements with Korea University, Dongguk University, Sungkyunkwan University, Hanyang University, Hankuk University of Foreign Studies, and Chung-Ang University.

 Ilgam Lake

 Ilgam Lake is located at the center of Konkuk University's Seoul campus.
 This swamp was converted to an artificial lake when the university moved the campus from Nagwon-dong to the current location in 1954.
 In the 1950s and 1960s, indoor ice-skating rinks were uncommon, and the lake was used for national competitions.
 Occupying 55,661 m2, the lake accounts for approximately one-ninth of the campus area.
 To maintain water quality, 650 tons of underground water is added daily, and a motorboat is used to prevent algal blooms.